geojeff/kivy-statecharts/examples/diagrammer/README.md

 Diagrammer
 ==========

+NOTE: git-flow is being used for development, so work progresses on the
+      develop branch, not on master.
+Releases on master will be started soon, but you will need to pay attention to master vs. develop branches.
+To play along or get involved, fork and clone your version, switch to the develop branch, and run 'python main.py' in the diagrammer directory.
+      Communicate on #irc, and for development, learn about git-flow.
+We can collaborate on feature branches for larger needs.

 Diagrammer is a Kivy app to draw statecharts, and perhaps other types of diagrams later.
 Development started Summer 2013 and may progress with substantial rapid changes, because the coding styles and conventions for both